victoriapc/HockusPockus/README.md

 ## Last planned Update

 The last planned update is on 4/20/2020.
-No further updates are plan to be added after this date.
+No further updates are planned to be added after this date.